-Sobriety is not the theme when, in and on columns, stairs and sofas, a glorious couple in love like Hippo Ballerina and Harlequin Rhino is dancing.
-It is Carnival, the celebration of life, where under skirts and ruffs, beyond colours and cast bronze vibrates the passionate tribute to the great Degas and his bronze ballerina with tulle tutu, and Picasso’s bashful and dreamy Harlequin.
-There are also references to the masks of Italy’s Commedia dell'Arte and a passionate quotation for the masterpieces of the great master of pencil drawn dreams, Walt Disney.
+Carnival is the celebration of life, where under skirts and ruffs, beyond the colors of cast bronze, vibrates the passionate tribute to the great Degas and his bronze ballerina with tulle tutu, and Picasso’s paiting of the bashful and dreamy Harlequin.
+And that is also a passionate quotation for the great master of pencil drwan dreams, Walt Disney.